ahandrewh teaches IAT-334interface design

 The writing and supporting artifacts — i.e. images, quotes, process material, etc. — present a confusing narrative of the project with materials that are not clearly related.

-Interface design (4 points): 'Does this feature look and feel like the app?'
+Interface design (4 points): 'Does this feature look and feel like the existing interface?'

 • The designed feature provides an exceptional design — legible, clear hierarchy, excellent use of space/composition, interactions, and consistent elements.

-• The feature integrates seamlessly integrates with the existing application.
+• The feature integrates seamlessly integrates with the existing interface.

 • The designed feature provides an effective visual design — legible, clear hierarchy, excellent use of space/composition, interactions, and consistent elements.

-• The feature integrates effectively with the existing application.
+• The feature integrates effectively with the existing interface.

 • The designed feature provides a somewhat problematic visual design — somewhat illegible, unclear hierarchy, somewhat ineffective use of space/composition, confusing interactions, and, or inconsistent elements.

-• The feature integrates somewhat effectively with the existing application.
+• The feature integrates somewhat effectively with the existing interface.

 • The designed feature provides a ineffective visual design — illegible, unclear hierarchy, ineffective use of space/composition, confusing interactions, and inconsistent elements.

-• The feature does not integrate well with the existing application.
+• The feature does not integrate well with the existing interface.

 Effective argumentation (4 points): 'Would a client be convinced by this feature?'